 AskMeEvery: AskMeEvery will automatically email you any question you setup for simple and personal daily accountability.
 It’s extremely easy and effective way to encourage new habits and break bad ones.

-Open Source: Much of the code from the above projects is available on my GitHub profile, including PerformanceBezier, which dramatically speeds up common bezier operations in iOS, and ClippingBezier, which allows for complex operations on UIBezierPaths.
+Open Source: Much of the code from these projects is available on my GitHub profile, including Loose Leaf iPad note app, PerformanceBezier, which dramatically speeds up common bezier operations in iOS, and ClippingBezier, which allows for complex operations on UIBezierPaths.

 Loose Leaf: As its name implies, Loose Leaf mimics a stack of loose leaf paper; it’s a place to be messy and creative on the iPad.
 Its unique scissors and ruler tools give you surprisingly flexibility with its intuitive gestures.
-Much of the code is or will be open sourced on the Loose Leaf blog.
+All of the code is open source and available on Github, the Loose Leaf blog, and website.

 Remotely (2016): The successor to Here, File File!, Remotely lets you easily and securely access the files on your Mac or other devices.
 Focused on ease of use, it’s simple setup doesn’t require syncing your files to someone else’s datacenter – you stay in control of your data.